 - Total time:25 minutes

-In medium bowl, combine flour, baking powder, sugar, and salt.
-Whisk until well combined.
+In a medium bowl, whisk together flour, baking powder, sugar, and salt until well combined.

-Cook in waffle iron according to manufacturer's directions.
+Cook in waffle iron according to the manufacturer's directions.
 Serve right away with butter and maple syrup.